Philip Levine (politician): Climate change

 Before Levine took over as mayor, Miami Beach had a begun a 20-year, $200 million program to combat sea-level rise with new pumps, drain pipes and sea walls.
 According to the Miami Herald, When Levine took office, his first move to mitigate flooding was a $11 million contract for three storm pumps along Alton Road, around the area where Levine owns real estate.
 That area had one of the lowest sea-levels in the entire City and suffered from the most flooding.
 The Herald also reported that later, Levine fast-tracked a plan to raise roads in the Sunset Harbour neighborhood.
 He and partners owned real estate there worth about $20 million.
 In Levine's two terms as mayor, the city signed close to $40 million in no-bid contracts, extensions, and change orders to stop flooding.

 2018 gubernatorial candidacy

 Levine ran for the Democratic nomination for Governor of Florida in the 2018 election but lost in a crowded primary field.
 His gubernatorial platform included environmentalism, living wages, better public schools, gun safety policies and social equality; he was endorsed by the Miami Herald.
 He finished third behind eventual nominee, Tallahassee Mayor Andrew Gillum, and former U.S. Representative Gwen Graham.
 In the four-person primary held on August 28, Gillum won with 34.3% of the vote.
 Levine came in third with 20.3% of the vote.
 Levine spent $29 million of his own money in the race.
 The money spent was reportedly about one-fifth of his total net worth.

 Philanthropy

 Levine serves on the board of directors for Best Buddies International, the Miami-based nonprofit organization that creates opportunities for people with developmental disabilities.
+In the aftermath of Hurricane Maria in September 2017, he personally chartered a plane to deliver emergency relief supplies to Puerto Rico.